LOCATION & PARKING

 There are some things I’m not interested in taking on anymore, as well as placements that I take on with discretion.

 Things I’m not super interested in anymore are: lots of different wildflowers together or bundles of small flowers, herb bundles, lavender, crystals, octopuses, forest scenes with lots of trees/landscapes, designs with small script, and etching/engraving tattoos or tattoos with little or no shading.
-There’s absolutely nothing wrong with any of these things; I just try my best to avoid situations in which I don’t feel enthusiastic about someone’s project.
-Every client deserves a tattoo that I’m completely invested in, and I’ll be honest with you if I think it’s not a good fit.
+There’s absolutely nothing wrong with any of these things; every client deserves a tattoo that I’m completely invested in, and I’ll be honest with you if I think it’s not a good fit.
 Placements like hands, fingers, or necks are something I prefer to take on only if we’ve worked together before, or if you have a significant amount of tattoos.
 This is just a personal preference, as these tattoos are are not the easiest to apply, may require touch up sessions, and can also be difficult to sit for.

 CONSULTATIONS